cobibean/delphi/ROADMAP.md

 - [ ] Transparent fee display during minting process
 - [ ] Fee distribution system
 - [ ] Gas fee estimation and display

+## House Keeping
+- [ ] Ensure Social Links Work - BUILD A MODAL WHEN USER CLICKS ON "Buildt by Vesta & Yeti-Apes" pops up and has two bubbles with each projects logo w/ something like "follow on twitter" or a link tree...
+- [ ] Clean up links on footer. - Make sure all work, remove unnessary

 ## Phase 3: Collection & Creator Features